shawntabrizi/rust-state-machine/steps/33/README.md

 	- `T::BlockNumber`
 	- `T::Nonce`

-There is no meaningful difference between what we had before with 3 generic parameters, and a single generic parameter represented by a `Config` trait, but it certainly makes everything more scalable, easy to read, and easy to configure.
+While this may seem like a purely stylistic change, it enforces a powerful constraint: for any given type implementing `Config` (like our `Runtime`), there can only be one corresponding `AccountId`, `BlockNumber`, and `Nonce`.
+This guarantees type consistency across the pallet.

 In this context, we call the trait `Config` because it is used to configure all the types for our Pallet.

 ### Implementing the Config Trait

-Let's round this out with showing how you can actually implement and use the `Config` trait.
+Let's round this out by showing how you can actually implement and use the `Config` trait.

 Just like before, we need some object which will implement this trait.
 In our case, we can use the `Runtime` struct itself.